 0 images remaining

 This patient is known to have osteoporosis, the MRI findings are consistent with an acute L5 compression fracture, likely osteoporotic, and associated L4 spinous process fracture.
-The main differential at this age group would be secondary malignancy to bone causing a pathologic fracture, which is less favoured given the appearances and distribution of the enhancement, as well the other imaging and clinical findings supporting osteoporotic fracture.
+The main differential at this age group would be secondary malignancy to the bone causing a pathologic fracture, which is less favored given the appearances and distribution of the enhancement, as well the other imaging and clinical findings supporting osteoporotic fracture.

 - 1. Seo MR, Park SY, Park JS, Jin W, Ryu KN.
 Spinous process fractures in osteoporotic thoracolumbar vertebral fractures.
 The British journal of radiology.
 84 (1007): 1046-9. doi:10.1259/bjr/32143781 - Pubmed

 - 2. Jung HS, Jee WH, McCauley TR, Ha KY, Choi KH.
 Discrimination of metastatic from acute osteoporotic compression spinal fractures with MR imaging.
 Radiographics : a review publication of the Radiological Society of North America, Inc. 23 (1): 179-87. doi:10.1148/rg.231025043 - Pubmed

 - MEDS2144 Spinal and Pelvic Trauma by Dr Tom Molyneux ◉